Melmoth, South Africa

 Melmoth is a small town situated in KwaZulu-Natal, South Africa.

+History

 The town was established in the Mthonjaneni district after the annexation of Zululand by the British Empire in 1887 and was named after Sir Melmoth Osborn, the resident commissioner of Zululand's "Reserve Territory".
 Large wattle plantations were set up and a wattle bark factory was established in 1926.

+The Dutch Reformed Church of Melmoth was established in 1894 as the first Dutch Reformed Church in Zululand.

 The district is also planted with sugar cane from the outskirts of the town and into the surrounding villages.
 The government-funded hospital in Melmoth is St Marys kwaMagwaza Hospital that caters for the people of Melmoth and surrounding villages.

-The main road to Piet Retief is extremely busy during holiday periods.
+In Recent Years

+In 2017, the South African Geographical Names Council (SAGNC) made a decision to rename Melmoth to eMthonjaneni, the same name as the local municipality it is in.

+Number Plates

 Vehicle registrations in Melmoth start with NO - N for Natal, O for Osborn.